 Pumpkin and Turmeric Smoothie

-Is there anything nicer than pumpkin during the winter months?
-It's actually not as popular in the UK (where I live) compared to America; but from October onwards, it's usually possible to purchase tinned pumpkin in the Supermarket; and I discovered this actually makes a soothing smoothie staple!
-When my dog was sick, I was told mashed cooked pumpkin can settle their stomach, so I thought if it worked for them, why not my belly?
+Is there anything nicer than pumpkin during the cooler months?
+It's actually not as popular in the UK (where I live) compared to America, but from October onwards, it's usually possible to purchase tinned pumpkin in the supermarket.
+And I discovered this actually makes a soothing smoothie staple!

-I try to make smoothies often as it's a great way to get fruit and vegetables.
-It's blended, so it's much softer and gentler to digest than eating vegetables whole (although having a smoothie blends and breaks the fiber down, they can still be high in fiber so choose your vegetables wisely).
-Pumpkin is particularly great as a vegetable as not only is tinned pumpkin really soft and smooth, but it contains plenty of soluble fiber; which I have found I am much better at tolerating than vegetables high in insoluble fiber (like spinach).
+I try to make smoothies often, as it's a great way to get fruit and vegetables.
+It's blended, so it's much softer and gentler to digest than eating vegetables whole.
+Although having a smoothie blends and breaks the fiber down, they can still be high in fiber, so choose your vegetables wisely.

 Makes 1 smoothie

-Pumpkin and turmeric smoothie ingredients
+Pumpkin turmeric smoothie ingredients

 - 1/4 cup of tinned pumpkin